 To install IMOD without Cygwin using our installer package, you need to have Administrator privileges on Windows versions past XP because, for now, the installation can go only in C:\Program Files.

 You must have Python installed to use IMOD fully on Windows, as well as a module called psutil built for the same version of Python.
 The IMOD installer relies on the registry entries made by Windows Python packages from the Python download site to find Python, so a package from there is probably needed to use the installer.
+There is no need to upgrade if you already have a Python installed that works for IMOD; for the purposes of running IMOD, there is no benefit to having a newer Python.
 Some packages are provided here:

 Unless you know or anticipate that other software will need Python 2.7, you might as well install Python 3.
-If you need to use a Python package other than the ones here, get a matching version of psutil from the psutil site; use the Download link to get to current versions and the Download tab to get to older versions.
+If you need to use a Python package other than the ones here, get a matching version of psutil from the psutil site; use the Download link to get to the various versions.

-Click on the downloaded file to install it; first Python, then psutil.
+For older Python, click on the downloaded Python file to install it; it installs without

 you can put it in